boazsegev/facil.io/docs/lib-server.md

 The file will be buffered to the socket chunk by chunk, so that memory consumption is capped at ~ 64Kb.

+On error, returns -1.
+Returns 0 on success

 #### `void Server.rw_hooks(server_pt, uint64_t, *, *)` (see detailed description)